 You can browse a full zoomable version here.
 The cables are so widely used, as opposed to satellite transmission, because they're so reliable and fast: with high speeds and backup routes available, they rarely fail.
+Submarine cables in Asia.
 Africa's mobile boom powers innovation economy.
 BBC World Service - A Richer World.
 Daily chart: Human waste.
 Explicit cookie consent.
 Explicit cookie consent.
 Explicit cookie consent.
 Medical motorbike couriers battle HIV.
 The BRIC Countries.
 (April 2012) For some time now, Brazil, Russia, India, and China have been grouped together under the acronym BRIC.
 The BRICs are described as countries at the same stage of economic development, but not yet at the point where they would be considered more developed countries.
 The BRIC position argues that, since the four countries are "developing rapidly," their combined economies could eclipse the collective economies of the current richest countries of the world by 2050.